Herbert Chapman: Death

 Chapman celebrated New Year in London before travelling north on a scouting trip to see Bury play Notts County on 1 January 1934.
 The following day, he travelled to his native Yorkshire to watch Sheffield Wednesday, Arsenal's next opponents, before spending a final night in his home town of Kiveton Park.
-He returned to London nursing a cold but was well enough to watch an Arsenal third team match against Guildford City.
+He returned to London nursing a cold but was well enough to watch an Arsenal third-team match against Guildford City.
 Soon afterwards, his illness suddenly worsened; pneumonia set in, and Chapman quickly succumbed.
 He died in the early hours of 6 January 1934 at his home in Hendon.
 He was buried four days later in St Mary's Churchyard, Hendon.

-Chapman left behind a widow, Annie, two sons, Ken (born 1908) and Bruce (born 1911), and two daughters, Molly (born 1915) and Joyce (born 1919).
+Chapman was survived by a widow, Annie, two sons, Ken (born 1908) and Bruce (born 1911), and two daughters, Molly (born 1915) and Joyce (born 1919).
 Ken was a rugby union player for Harlequins, and later served as president of the Rugby Football Union.

 Legacy

 Chapman was one of the first football managers in the modern sense of the word, taking full charge of the team, rather than letting board members pick the side.
 As well as his tactical innovations, he was a strong believer in physical fitness in football – he instituted a strict training regime and the use of physiotherapists and masseurs.
 He encouraged his players to openly discuss tactics and the game, instituting weekly team meetings at his clubs, and encouraged them to socialise in extra-curricular activities such as golf.
 He wrote regularly on football for the Sunday Express newspaper, and a collection of his writings was published after his death in a book, entitled Herbert Chapman on Football.

 Unlike many of his contemporaries in Britain, Chapman was a fan of the continental game and counted among his friends Hugo Meisl and Jimmy Hogan, coaches of the Austrian "Wunderteam" of the 1930s.
 As long ago as 1909, he had taken his Northampton side on a tour of Germany to play 1.
 FC Nürnberg, and at Arsenal he had instituted an ongoing series of home-and-away friendlies against the likes of Racing Club de Paris.
 Chapman had proposed a Europe-wide club competition more than twenty years before the European Cup was instituted, and regularly took his teams abroad to play foreign sides.
 He was one of the first managers to consider signing black and foreign players; as well as signing Walter Tull, one of the first black professionals in the game, for Northampton Town in 1911, he attempted to recruit Austrian international goalkeeper Rudy Hiden for Arsenal in 1930, but was blocked by the Ministry of Labour, after protests from the Players' Union and the Football League.
-He did however succeed in signing Gerard Keyser, the first Dutchman to play English league football, as an amateur the same year, and Hiden was signed by Jimmy Hogan for Racing Club de Paris.
+However, in the same year he did succeed in signing Gerard Keyser, the first Dutchman to play English league football, as an amateur, and Hiden was signed by Jimmy Hogan for Racing Club de Paris.